DarkoGNU/DarkoGNU.github.io/_pages/interests.md

 ## Writing

 I guess that I'm quite talented when it comes to writing.
-I've been praised for my essays since the elementary school, even though I have never been trying particulatry hard - it just comes naturally.
+I've been praised for my essays since elementary school, even though I have never been trying particularly hard - it just comes naturally.
 Also, when my colleagues need help with some tech&#8209;related stuff, I'm happy to write a quick tutorial in Markdown and upload it to GitHub Gist.